pradeepthalla80/grocery-share-frontend/replit.md

 # Overview

-Grocery Share is a peer-to-peer web application designed to reduce food waste by enabling users to share, request, and exchange surplus grocery items within their local community.
+BaskMate (formerly Grocery Share) is a peer-to-peer web application designed to reduce food waste by enabling users to share, request, and exchange surplus grocery items within their local community.
+Tagline: "Your Emergency Pantry Next Door".
 The platform aims to connect individuals with excess groceries to those in need, facilitating both free and paid item listings.
 Key capabilities include listing items, searching for nearby groceries, real-time chat, and map-based pickup coordination.
 The project's vision is to foster community sharing, combat food insecurity, and promote sustainable consumption.

 # User Preferences